Kkevsterrr/kickthemoff/README.rst

 Copyright (c) 2017 by `Nikolaos Kamarinakis <mailto:nikolaskam@gmail.com>`_ & `David Schütz <mailto:xdavid@protonmail.com>`_.
 Some rights reserved.

-KickThemOut is under the terms of the `MIT License <https://www.tldrlegal.com/l/mit>`_, following all clarifications stated in the `license file <https://raw.githubusercontent.com/k4m4/kickthemout/master/LICENSE>`_.
+KickThemOff is under the terms of the `MIT License <https://www.tldrlegal.com/l/mit>`_, following all clarifications stated in the `license file <https://raw.githubusercontent.com/k4m4/kickthemout/master/LICENSE>`_.

 For more information head over to the `official project page <https://nikolaskama.me/kickthemoutproject/>`_.